vveisard/fiddle-solid-array-effect/WORK.md

+STORY as a user, I want GitHub versioned releases, so that I can install packages as tarballs

+STORY as a user, I want tests

-STORY as a developer, I want
+STORY as a developer, I want better effect, mount, and cleanup function types the call signatures of these functions should match the solid-js API. ie, match `Next` and `Prev` types
-- createMappedEntityIdEffect
-- createMappedEntityEffect

-STORY as a developer, I want Indexed Entity functions Like mapped entity functions, but uses indexArray
+STORY as a developer, I want Indexed Element and Indexed Entry functions Like mapped functions, but uses indexArray

-- createIndexedEntityEffect<TEntityState, TResult>(getEntityCollection: Accessor<EntityCollection>, mapFn: (entityId: EntityId, entityState: TEntityState) => TResult, (getEntityId: Acessor<EntityId>, entityIndex: number, value: TResult) => void);